 Dual Diagnosis Treatment

-Drug abuse and mental health disorders often co-occur.
-In many cases, traumatic experiences can result in a mental health disorder and substance abuse.
-Dual diagnosis rehabilitation treats both of these issues together.
+Dual diagnosis treatment handles both of these issues together.
 The best approach for the treatment of dual diagnosis is an integrated system.
-In this strategy, both the substance abuse problem and the mental disorder are treated simultaneously.
-Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend largely on the treatment for both disorders done by the same team or provider.
+In this strategy, both the substance abuse problem and the mental disorder are treated simultaneously through a holistic approach.

 Experience Transformative Recovery at We Level Up Treatment Centers.